AdobeDocs/commerce-frontend-core/src/pages/ui-components/image-uploader.md

 title: ImageUploader component
 ---

-The ImageUploader UI component gives users the ability to upload images to the Magento Media Gallery.
+The ImageUploader UI component gives users the ability to upload images to the Media Gallery.

 This component is a variation of the [FileUploader component](fileuploader.html) and uses the same configuration settings.